MrAwesomeRocks/caelus-CPL/INSTALL.md

     </details>

 3. Set the `WORKON_HOME` environment variable to `$HOME/.envs` or `%USERPROFILE%\.envs` to give the virtualenvs a consistent location.
 This is optional, but highly recommended.
+You also may want to set `VIRTUALENVWRAPPER_WORKON_CD` to `0` so that `virtualenvwrapper` doesn't change your directory when activating virtualenvs.

 4. Clone the CPL source:
    ```sh